 Yeah, but… isn’t it okay to judge others sometimes?

 Judging other people’s ideas, actions, and behaviors has its place, too.
-I believe we must be careful to do so as it relates to ourselves and without judging the person’s substance.
+We must be careful to do so as it relates to ourselves and without judging the person’s substance.
 We must judge only our experience of a person while holding fast to not judging the person themselves.

 We derive benefit from judging how we experience others but get no benefit from judging human souls and only internal, toxic results the more we do so.